-Internal decorations Visually inspected.
-Cellars There is no cellar as far as known.
+Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains electricity.
-The electric meter is understood to be located within one of the outbuildings, although this was not inspected.
-There is a consumer unit in the hall.
+The electric meter and consumer units are in the rear hallway.
 Gas No gas supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water is understood to be from the mains supply.
-There is a galvanised steel cold water storage tank in the former cheese loft, that forms part of the integral outbuilding.
-The utility room has a stainless sink.
-A tiled floor in the shower room is laid to drain, and there is a modern white wash hand basin and w.c.

-Heating and hot water

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water is assumed to be from the mains supply.
+The fibreglass cold water storage tank is in the attic.
+The kitchen units are fitted with an acrylic sink.
+The ground floor cloakroom has a dated/original coloured wash hand basin and w.c., and there is an original three piece coloured suite in the bathroom.
+The main bedroom has a modern white non-partitioned quadrant shower enclosure and wash hand basin, and there is a white wash basin in the other rear bedroom.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-There are electric heaters with wireless thermostats and programmers, together with electric night storage heaters and conventional electric panel heaters.
+There are a mix of electric night storage heaters and electric panel heaters, and the bathroom has an electric fan heater.
+Hot water is provided by dual electrical immersion heaters, with the foam insulated hot water cylinder being located in the landing airing cupboard.
+Hot water is supplemented by a 'Mira Sport' electric shower (not tested).